d4tum/mudroid-workshop-2/README.md

 When you feel ready, create a new android project and copy sections from the sample source to create a protoype.

-##Handy references for implementing a new App
+##Handy references and tips for implementing a new App
 - This http://developer.android.com/resources/index.html is the best place to start.
 - The left pane contains most of the topics needed to start building an Android App.
 - Tutorials are also a great way to get a feel for what you'll need to do http://developer.android.com/resources/browser.html?tag=tutorial